 Soundness and completeness One important question when using such semantic attachments is how these affect soundness and completeness of the planner.
-Since arbitrary code can be used in the modules, it cannot be guaranteed that the planner terminates when calling any module.
+Since arbitrary code can be used in the modules, it cannot be guaranteed that the planner terminates when calling a condition-checker or effect-applicator.
 However, under some reasonable assumptions some form of soundness and completeness can still be guaranteed.

 In particular, we require condition-checkers to always terminate and return a truth-value.
 Furthermore, this truthvalue should be identical for identical parameter values and world states.
 In other words, condition checkers are nothing else than a concise representation of derived predicates.
-The same is requested for duration-calculator modules.
-They should always terminate and return the true duration of the associated action.

-Similarly, we require that effect-applicators and durationcalculators always terminate and result, for identical parameters and states, in identical settings of the fluents they act on.
-In particular, effect-applicators should not contain any mechanism for making choices between different outcomes, such as selecting a location for placing an object.
-This means that we can view effect-applicators as a concise representation of a part of the deterministic transition function that is usually completely specified by the PDDL operators.
+In a similar vain, we require that effect-applicators always terminate and result, for identical parameters and states, in identical settings of the fluents they act on.
+In particular, effect applicators should not contain any mechanism for making choices between different outcomes, such as selecting a location for placing an object.
+This means that we can view effect applicators as a concise representation of a part of the deterministic transition function that is usually completely specified by the PDDL operators.

-If these conditions are met, one can analyze soundness and completeness of a planner extended by a semantic attachment mechanism relative to the semantic attachments used in the problem description: Assuming that the modules implement the intended meaning, are the returned plans correct, will the planner find a solution if there exists one and will the plan's cost be correctly reported?
-As we will argue below, the implementation of semantic attachments in Temporal Fast Downward guarantees this form of conditional soundness and completeness.
+If these two conditions are met, one can analyze soundness and completeness of a planner extended by a semantic attachment mechanism relative to the semantic attachments used in the problem description: Assuming that the condition checkers implement the intended meaning and assuming that the effect applicators implement the intended meaning of the state transitions, are the returned plans correct and will the planner find a solution if there exists one?
+As we will argue below, the implementation of semantic attachments in the planners we considered guarantees this form of conditional soundness and completeness.